seadogger-tech/seadogger-homelab/docs/wiki/06-Storage-Rook-Ceph.md

 >
 > *Light mode users can still view the diagrams, though colors may appear less vibrant.*
 ---

-The cluster's storage is managed by Rook-Ceph, providing both block and filesystem storage.
-The architecture is designed for a balance of performance, data redundancy, and storage efficiency.

-## Storage Architecture

-Shows Rook-Ceph distributed storage with actual storage classes.

 ```mermaid
 graph TB